wyhaya/updns/README.md

 updns -c /your/hosts
 ```

-You may use `sudo` to run this command because you will use the `53` port, make sure you have sufficient permissions.
+You may use `sudo` to run this command because you will use the `53` port

-Now change your local DNS server to `127.0.0.1` 🚀

 ## Running in docker